somyaguglani/Pathfinding-Visualizer/README.md

 ## PATHFINDING VISUALIZER ##

 Welcome to the Pathfinding Visualizer !
 I built this application because algorithms fascinate me a lot and by visualizing them i could show everyone how they work behind the scenes .
-So here it is ! i hope you have as much fun as i had building it .
+So here it is ! i hope you have as much fun using it as i had building it .
-You can check it here....
+You can check it here https://somyaguglani.github.io/Pathfinding-Visualizer/.

 ### Features ###